rub1n0/canb0t/README.md

 # Log frames arriving on a serial port
 python can_engine.py serial COM3

-# Send a command defined in the DBC
+# Send a command defined in the DBC (message optional)
 python can_engine.py send output.dbc DOOR_UNLOCK_CMD --channel can0
+# omitting the message name will prompt for available messages and signals
 ```

 The generated `output.dbc` can still be used with common CAN analysis